livvie1988/OliviaSkinner/Locale-instructions.md

 ### Merge request
  - Once the locale has been properly created or updated, the commit title (usually where it reads `Create xx_XX.json` or `Update xx_XX.json`) must be completely replaced with the language name in its native form.
 Using the previous example for a Russian locale, the commit title must have only the original name `Русский` and nothing else.
-   - If a merge request was made with an incorrect title do not just update the title and try make a new pull request.
+   - If a merge request was made with an incorrect title do not just update the title and a new pull request.
 The file must be created again with the correct commit title for it to be applied correctly.
  - Descriptions are not required to be filled in

 ---